This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 Another Close Call We Had With A Different Type Of Dog Collar…

-Related to this floor register incident, Destin later experienced another scary incident that involved his dog collar.
+Similar to this floor register incident, Destin later experienced another scary incident involving his dog collar.

-This time, it was a different type of collar:
+This time, it was when he was wearing a different type of collar:

-- As a young puppy, Destin always wore a dog collar with a snap clip closure like the one described in the incident above.
+- As a young puppy, as seen in the photos above, Destin wore a nylon dog collar with a snap clip closure like the one described in the incident above.
 (Here’s another example.)

 - As an adult dog, he used to wear a part nylon / part chain dog collar.
 (We later switched to a solid nylon dog collar with a snap closure — for the reasons you are about to read.)

-One downside of the part nylon/part chain type of dog collars is the fact that they hang looser around the dog’s neck.
-(Which of course is a good thing for the dog’s comfort level, but not necessarily for the dog’s safety.)
+The biggest downside to the part nylon / part chain type of dog collar pictured above — like the one I owned — is the fact that they hang looser around the dog’s neck (almost like a “necklace”), rather than remaining up close around the dogs neck at all times.
+This, of course, is a good thing for the dog’s comfort level — but not necessarily for the dog’s safety.

-While riding around in our Jeep Wrangler one day, with Destin buckled into the rear seatbelt and wearing a dog harness, I glanced in the rearview mirror and noticed that he was “caught” in some way near the rear window of the Jeep.
+When I glanced in the rearview mirror, I noticed that he was “caught” in some way near the rear window of the Jeep.

 Terrified, I immediately pulled over and checked to see what was going on.

 The metal loop on Destin’s collar had gotten hung up on a 1-inch metal piece that holds the Jeep soft top in place.
-It’s not sharp, it simply juts out a bit and my dog’s collar momentarily got caught on it!
+It’s not sharp, but it “juts out” a bit — and my dog’s collar momentarily got caught on it!

 When I noticed it, he was just starting to panic a bit, and he was tugging hard to pull away from whatever had his neck.
 He was silent, and he didn’t have much room to thrash around — so it wasn’t very obvious to me that something was wrong.

-Had I not removed the loop on his dog collar myself, Destin could have strangled himself — especially since it was a choke-chain type of collar that he was wearing at the time.
+Had I not removed his dog collar from that Jeep part myself, Destin could have strangled himself — especially since it was a choke-chain type of collar that he was wearing at the time.
 (Again, we don’t use these types of dog collars anymore.)

-#1 – Choose a dog collar without any loose, open areas around your dog’s neck that could catch on things (…or use a breakaway collar).
+#1 – Choose a dog collar without any loops or loose, open areas around your dog’s neck that could catch on things (Or, use a breakaway collar for dogs.)

-#2 – Choose a dog ID tag that doesn’t dangle from the collar itself (…or use a breakaway collar with traditional dog tags).
+#2 – Choose a slide-on dog ID tag that doesn’t dangle from the collar itself.
+(Or, use a breakaway collar with traditional dog tags.)

-So yes, while the rabies vaccination is required in most states, the rabies tag itself is not.
+So yes, the rabies vaccination is required in most states.
+But the rabies tag itself is not.

 Safer Types Of Dog Collars & Dog ID Tags